vvo/iron-session/README.md

 ## Usage

+You can find a more complete real-world example in the [example folder](./example/).

 The password is a private key you must pass at runtime, it has to be at least 32 characters long.
 Use https://1password.com/password-generator/ to generate strong passwords.

-Store passwords in secret environment variables on your platform.
+⚠️ Store passwords in secret environment variables on your platform.

-**login.js**:
+**pages/api/login.js**:

 ```js
 import withIronSession from "iron-session";